Filed under: Sugar Cookies

 Black cocoa: You might be tempted to use a dutch cocoa here, I have tried it and it was markedly different.
 Black cocoa has a distinct taste, definitely more smoky than chocolaty, but the brown of dutch didn’t yield as pretty of a design.
 The stark of black against white was best.

 • If you use a lot of flour the layers will refuse to stick together.
-Your rolling pin works to get the layers to stick together but it might not be successful, use water or egg white to get them to stick.
+Your rolling pin works to get the layers to stick together but it might not be successful, brush a very thin layer of water to get them to stick.

-• If the dough is very sticky, use flour only as needed (just not too much, see above).
+• If the dough can be sticky, use flour only as needed (just not too much, see above).

 • This recipe won’t make many cookies, 12 max I think, but they are darn pretty.